 Of course, you’ll need simple content tools, like an SEO tool, a grammar checker, and a plagiarism checker.
 But what about managing the machine of it all?

 That’s where a content management system comes in — and we happen to know the best one on the market.

-With Agility CMS, you can quickly create, publish and manage content across a growing number of digital channels.
+With Agility, you can quickly create, publish and manage content across a growing number of digital channels.
 Agility’s intuitive UI and familiar authoring experience mean even non-technical teams can deliver exceptional omnichannel experiences.